-- To ensure no ambiguity about which company has achieved CarbonNeutral® certification, the certification logo can only be used by the licensee in their own communications and not those of their customers - The logo must match the certification achieved - Products or packaging may only carry a CarbonNeutral product or CarbonNeutral packaging logo respectively - As part of our quality assurance programme and to ensure consistent and accurate use of CarbonNeutral certification by all clients, all usage of the CarbonNeutral certification logo needs to be approved along with any written comments relating to a company's CarbonNeutral claim or referring to Natural Capital Partners - The certification logo must not be edited or copied.
-If the certification logo is edited or changed in any way it will be invalid - If a certification logo is not used in accordance with these guidelines, Natural Capital Partners has the right to withdraw the logo licence and request the removal of the CarbonNeutral logo - Entities must be aware that there are regulations governing marketing claims relating to environmental actions and thirdparty certifications in countries (for example, the U.S. Federal Trade Commission's Green Guides and the UK's Advertising Standards Agency or DEFRA's Green Claims Guidance) and it is the responsibility of entities to ensure that their marketing and communications - including those relating to CarbonNeutral certification - are compliant with those regulations
+- To ensure no ambiguity about which company has achieved CarbonNeutral® certification, the certification logo can only be used by the licensee in their own communications and not those of their customers - The logo must match the certification achieved - Products or packaging may only carry a logo from CarbonNeutral product-class certifications.
+Certification types in the product-class are detailed in Table 2 - As part of our quality assurance programme and to ensure consistent and accurate use of CarbonNeutral certification by all clients, all usage of the CarbonNeutral certification logo needs to be approved along with any written comments relating to a company's CarbonNeutral claim or referring to Climate Impact Partners - The certification logo must not be edited or copied.
+If the certification logo is edited or changed in any way it will be invalid - If a certification logo is not used in accordance with these guidelines, Climate Impact Partners has the right to withdraw the logo licence and request the removal of the CarbonNeutral logo - Entities must be aware that there are regulations governing marketing claims relating to environmental actions and third-party certifications in countries (for example, the U.S. Federal Trade Commission's Green Guides and the UK's Advertising Standards Agency or DEFRA's Green Claims Guidance) and it is the responsibility of entities to ensure that their marketing and communications including those relating to CarbonNeutral certification are compliant with those regulations